riina/IRiina/README.md

             * Click the BPM button to the beat while the song is playing to help find the right BPM to use

+* Remapping mode

+    * Sequentially choose what arc type to use for each existing arc event

+    * Automatically scrolls to the next event once you choose, or you can move forward and back with [ and ]

 * Event selection sequencing

     * Make the events you selected align to ticks or subbeats based on your selected starting point and spacing between events